dkaslovsky/YAFSA/README.md

 <br/>

 **To Do**
-* Persist historical rankings and points in a database rather than CSV files, update readers to query DB
+* Persist historical rankings and points in a database rather than CSV/JSON files, update readers to query DB
 * Separate the TableScraper class into its own project since it is sufficiently generic
 * Unit tests are needed